ohexus/react-juicy-cli/README.md

 ## Available flags

-Don't worry if you miss a few flags, the CLI will ask you a question from a questionnaire about the missing info.
+Don't worry if you miss a few flag, the CLI will ask you a question from a questionnaire about missing information.\
+The only thing you should know is that the generator uses single quotes by default, you will only get the quotes question if no flags are specified.\
+If you use arguments and want to swap quotes, use the --single-quotes (--sq) or --double-quotes (--dq) flag.

 ### Flags